eerieA/gitpeek-lang/README.md

 Can be deployed without Docker containerization.
 Rough steps:
   1. Choose an Azure subscription.
   2. Create a Resource Group, an App Service plan and an App Service associated with it.
-  3. Set environment variable GH_AC_TOKEN with a valid GitHub access token for the App Service.
+  3. Set environment variables as in deployment on Render.
   4. Locally publish using commands like
       ```
       dotnet publish ./gitpeek-lang.csproj -c Release --no-restore --output ./publish